 Michelle realizes she has no control over her husband’s diagnosis, her own health issues, her daughter’s fears, or their strained finances.
 “But what I can control is how I react, and how I’m showing Olivia how to care for someone, and how I’m being compassionate.”

-Michelle is wise and anxious and overwhelmed and amazing and scared and brave.
+Michelle is wise and overwhelmed, and scared and brave.
 All at the same time.

 A word to the wise, to the heroic, to the caregivers: Don’t try to go it alone.
-We must take care of ourselves and let others love on us as we travel this challenging but sacred caregiving journey.
+Let others love on you, take care of yourselves, and lean into the strong arms of God as you travel this challenging and sacred journey.

 P.S.
 If you know someone who is carrying a heavy caregiving load alone, please share, tweet or pin!